emmAnalyticsCoach/SHINY-Visualitzation/README.md

 as Tableau, howerver it is cost free tool.

 I can't share the project and neither the data because it's a sesitive data case.
-**See the video demo attached in order to know more about the app**

 ![VIS2](https://user-images.githubusercontent.com/117287988/200185599-6d151c52-02c5-4f82-8306-c0a82f87f82a.png)